bharadx07/better-eval/README.md

 - Fast and Secure.

 ## Up Next
-- Add variables from your current context into the betterEval context
+- Add variables from your current context into the betterEval context.
 - Option to completely clear the current context.
 - Tests.
 - Benchmarks - Compare to other options and ```eval()```.